HL7/fhir-mCODE-ig/input/pagecontent/conformance-profiles.md

 #### Must Support

 mCODE inherits the US Core interpretation of MS, in particular, the [US Core version 3.2 interpretation](http://hl7.org/fhir/us/core/2021Jan/conformance-expectations.html#must-support-elements).
 Interpretation of MS is not straightforward.
-Depending on the type of element it is attached to and where that element occurs, an MS flag (shown as <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> in this guide) has different interpretations.
+Depending on the type of element it is attached to and where that element occurs, the flags that indicate supported elements (shown as <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> in this guide) have different interpretations.

 ##### Viewing Must Support Flags
 To see which elements have <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags, consult the "Snapshot Table" view of the profile.
 The "Differential Table" view hides <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags inherited from the parent profile.
 The "Snapshot Table (Must Support)" view reflects the IG Publisher's interpretation of <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" >S</span> flags, which may or may not coincide with the US Core/mCODE interpretation.